ronste/xmlworkflow/Readme.md

 ## Known issues

 - As of Pandoc version 3.1.12.2 the Pandoc HTML reader complains about unclosed HTML tags (used to work with Pandoc 3.1.11).
 Therefore the HTML -> PDF conversion with Pandoc is currently broken.
-- Rendering of large tables works well with Pagedjs polyfill but has issues with pagedjs-cli: page width is not considered.

 ## Version history

 1.1 New recipes added
-1.2 Added feature to define theme-specific custom conversion steps 1.3 Added docxtojats converter, added runtests and xml-validate recipes
+1.2 Added feature to define theme-specific custom conversion steps 1.3 Added docxtojats converter, added mathjay, runtests and xml-validate recipes

 ## Disclaimer